-The labour market situation has generally improved, but continues to be a reason for concern.
-Unemployment rates in developed economies have fallen in an increasing number of countries, but output recovery is only slowly translating into jobs creation.
+8. The labour market situation has generally improved, but continues to be a reason for concern.
+Unemployment rates in developed economies have fallen in an increasing number of countries, with output recovery translating to jobs creation with a considerable time lag.
 At the same time, however, the number of people without a job for six months or longer continues to increase in a range of developed countries, creating a problem more difficult to deal with than transitory short-term employment.
-Unemployment rates also fell because many without a job stopped looking for work.
+Unemployment rates also fell because many people without a job stopped looking for work.
 Among the economies in transition, employment conditions improved in the Commonwealth of Independent States (CIS), but remained problematic in South-Eastern Europe.
 Employment levels generally have returned to above pre-crisis levels in developing countries, especially to East Asia.
-Aggregate numbers mask the major employment challenges which many countries are still facing.
-In West Asia, for example, employment opportunities for young workers continue to be dire and this has been a factor in recent political uprisings.
+Aggregate numbers mask the major employment challenges that many countries are still facing.
+In West Asia, for example, employment opportunities for young workers continue to be dire and this has been a factor in the recent political uprisings.
 In the global outlook, the still solid growth picture will also have some positive impact on employment.